journal-app/JournalApp/README.md

 ##  Project Tagline
-Your digital space to capture thoughts, track habits, and visualize daily progress — all in one responsive dashboard.

----
+**LifeLog** is your all-in-one digital journal and productivity dashboard, designed to help you:

+- Capture your thoughts and reflections daily
+- Track habits and routines effortlessly
+- Monitor moods and emotional patterns
+- Visualize your personal growth over time

+*Seamless, responsive, and intuitive — stay organized, motivated, and mindful every day.*

 ## Live Demo
 **Project Repository:** [LifeLog on GitHub](https://github.com/journal-app/JournalApp.git)